I won’t lie: the truth about activewear is pretty discouraging.

 They do contain a larger amount of elastane than some of the other brands (14%), but I personally still feel okay about that.
 I think if you want something that’s the most similar to the conventional leggings you’re used to, these are definitely worth a try.

 When I used their sizing chart, I was between sizes.
-I learned my lesson with the MATE leggings, so decided to go with the bigger size (Large) and they passed the squat-test.
+I learned my lesson with some of the other leggings, so decided to go with the bigger size (large) and they passed the squat-test.

 Since these are made primarily of TENCEL, they are suuuper soft to the touch.
 They’re cooling, too, which makes them great for exercising.
 TENCEL is a semi-synthetic that’s a great alternative to conventional synthetics.
 You can read more about it here if you’re curious.
 (But basically: it’s a completely plant-based fabric, but because of the fact that it’s heavily processed, the final product can’t be considered 100% “natural”… Hence “semi-synthetic.”)